Our Must-do Tuscany Itinerary

 There are a few cozy inns and apartments in the villages of Saturnia and Montemerano.
 However, you’ll find a wider variety of accommodation options further out, with big rustic farmhouses, vineyard hotels, and beautiful villas dotting the countryside.

-Orvieto: Must see on your Tuscany road trip
+Orvieto: Must see on your Tuscany Itinerary

 The ancient hill town Orvieto is packed with beautiful churches and fascinating museums and temples.
-Plus, you’ll find a variety of cute ceramic shops and a fascinating network of underground tunnels and caves.
+Plus, you’ll find a variety of cute ceramic shops (our favorite!) and a fascinating network of underground tunnels and caves.

 Alternatively, if you want a more relaxing activity, just wander the pretty streets and have a few glasses of Orvieto Classico Wine over a long lunch.
 In many places in the city, you’ll be able to take in the beautiful hilltop views of the surrounding countryside.